tanguybernard/computer-science-knowledge/cloud/aws/concepts.md

 __AWS Outposts__ is a __service__ that you can use to run AWS infrastructure, services, and tools in your own __on-premises__ data center in a hybrid approach.

 AWS 22 Regions (Separate Geographic area), and inside there are multiple Availability Zones (AZ), at least 2 per region.
 Each AZ is fully isolated.

-Each AZ have one or more physical data centers.

-AZ : Logical Data center

 Partition: A partition is a grouping of Regions.